jorychou/Othello-3D-Game/README.md

-# oomj-lab2
+# Othello in Java
-Laboration 2 i objekt-orienterad mjukvaruutveckling.

-Decided to develop a 3D game interface for fun!
+This was a school assignment in the object-oriented programming course.
+I decided to push the boundaries of the assignment a bit and implement a 3D game interface for the fun of it!

 <img src="oomj-lab2/images/game0.png" alt="" />